 2 to 4 tablespoons water, or as necessary to reach your desired consistency

 Optional garnishes: sprinkling of chopped roasted peanuts and additional red pepper flakes

 In a 2-cup liquid measuring cup or medium-sized mixing bowl, whisk together the ingredients until well blended.
-If your peanut butter is particularly thick, you may need to add a bit more water to thin out the mixture (adding water will mellow out the flavor as well).
+If your peanut butter is particularly thick, you may need to use the full 4 tablespoons of water to thin out the mixture (or more, if necessary).